square/okio/README.md

 We do better by starting with better abstractions.
 Okio is inspired by `java.io`, but has some important changes:

  * Buffers that grow (and shrink) on demand.
-The central datatype `OkBuffer` a byte sequence that reads from the front and writes to the back.
+The central datatype, `Buffer`, is a byte sequence that reads from the front and writes to the back.
 No `flip()` nonsense like NIO!
  * Moving data from one buffer to another is cheap.
-Instead of copying the bytes between byte arrays, `OkBuffer` reassigns internal segments in bulk.
+Instead of copying the bytes between byte arrays, Okio's `Buffer` reassigns internal segments in bulk.
  * No distinction between byte streams and char streams.
 It’s all data.
 Read and write it as bytes, UTF-8 strings, big-endian 32-bit integers, little-endian shorts; whatever you want.
 No more `InputStreamReader`.